kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// InterceptorStatus fields should be updated to indicate the progress or completion of the
 	// eviction process.
 	//
-	// If this field is empty and no additional interceptor is available:
-	// - If the target is a pod that is still running, it will be evicted using the Eviction API.
-	//
 	// The maximum allowed number of active interceptors is 1.
 An active interceptor is removed from
 	// this list when Complete condition in .status.interceptors[].conditions is set to True.
 	// This field is managed by Kubernetes.